 The amount of resources deployed to build and operate a retail property are too great to rely on subjective insights.
 While technology and data analytics will never replace the relationship aspect of deal-making, they can enable more informed decisions and minimize the risk associated with a retail project.

 Is your current market research providing you with everything you need to recruit and support tenants?
 Buxton can use mobile GPS data to conduct shopping center analysis for developers and brokers.
-Explore our shopping center insights solution for more information.
+Explore our commercial real estate solutions for more information.